cameronkinsella/mail-scanner/README.md

 # mail-scanner
-Scans mail and sends content to mobile app
+Scans mail and sends content to app